This article was reviewed and updated on July 31, 2020

 The bottom line

 Business line of credit requirements can vary depending on where you look, but so can the terms of the financing option.
-If you’re looking for a line of credit with relaxed credit standards, you may end up paying for it in the form of higher interest and fees.
+If you’re a small business owner looking for a line of credit with relaxed credit standards, you may end up paying for it in the form of higher interest and fees.

 Business Loan Builder